StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 The sections below explain how to configure AAD Kubernetes service and AAD StackPack in order to perform standalone deployment.
 Note that a [training period](#training-period) is required before AAD can begin to report anomalies.

-Note that with data collected in 1 minute buckets, AAD will require a 3 day training period to begin reporting anomalies.

 ## Node sizing

 A minimal deployment of the AAD Kubernetes service with the default options requires one of the following instance types: